 A New Way of Thinking on Campus

 The Bellarmine Forum is LMU's annual celebration of the life of the mind, offered by the Bellarmine College of Liberal Arts.
-The 2019 Bellarmine Forum goes beyond the traditional academic conference, creating a range of unique ways for LMU to participate in "Los Angeles: A Place for the Future" all year long.
+The 2020 Bellarmine Forum goes beyond the traditional academic conference, creating a range of unique ways for LMU to examine the climate crisis.

 Sponsors and Collaborators

 In years past, the Bellarmine Forum has covered an array of thought provoking topics, including Building Transformative Justice Where We Stand, The Values of Time, Restoring Justice, and Vulnerability Windows to the Human Condition.
 For more information, visit the Archive.